skip to content

 Claims Against Your Own Insurance Policy Are Different

 When you make a first-party insurance claim vs a third-party insurance claim, the rules that the insurance company must play by are entirely different.
-States, such as Texas, have specific codes that layout requirements insurers must follow when dealing with their own insurers and provide specific penalties if they fail to do so.
+States, such as Texas, have specific codes that lay out requirements insurers must follow when dealing with their own insurers and provide specific penalties if they fail to do so.
 This helps to level the playing field in a situation where the insurance company would otherwise have a much more lop-sided advantage of bargaining power since they write the contracts.

 There are two main types of insurance where you may find yourself in a first-party claim situation: uninsured/underinsured motorist claims (UM/UIM claims) on an auto policy and property loss insurance such as home, renter, or business property insurance.
 UM/UIM claims are treated differently due to a requirement that a jury must reach a damage amount finding before a claim can truly be presented.
 This article will focus on the other type—property insurance claims.
 Property insurance claims come in the form of homeowners insurance claims renter’s insurance claims and, commercial property insurance.
 The types of claims they face are very similar and treated similarly for the most part.